Ze-Rax/TrackmaniaFlagRush/README.md

 ![FlagRush Logo](Assets/logo_banner.png)

-**FlagRush** is a Trackmania gamemode, where two teams compete in an arena to capture a flag and bring it to opposing team base.
-Mode plays best starting with 3 vs 3 players.
+**`FlagRush`** is a Trackmania gamemode, where two teams compete in an arena to capture a flag and bring it to opposing team base.
+Mode plays best with a team size of 3 players per team.

 # Server How-to